 Oftentimes characterized by shortness of breath and coughing that can lead to respiratory failure, the more than 130 maladies that fall under the ILD umbrella are challenging to diagnose and can go undetected or misdiagnosed for years.
 National Jewish Health is well-positioned to take ILD clinical and research efforts to the next level.
 In fact, the National Institutes of Health has designated National Jewish Health as a Specialized Center of Research for ILD.
 Together, our basic scientists, doctors and staff are broadening their understanding of the causes of ILD and developing new treatment approaches.
 They want to understand the mechanisms of scarring in ILD and are conducting extensive research in this area.

 This is just a sample of the big challenges that National Jewish Health is tackling to improve the lives of children and adults with some of the most complex conditions we face.
 As we strive toward big discoveries with big impact, we never lose sight of what is most important: saving and improving lives through a model of care that is collaborative, compassionate and precise.
-Your support of the Breath of Life Golf Classic over the past 21 years has enabled us to continue this work.
+Your support of the Breath of Life Golf Classic enables us to continue this work.